jepsen-io/maelstrom/doc/services.md

 2. `n1` writes x = 1
 3. `n2` compare-and-sets x from 1 to 2
 4. `n2` reads x = 2

+## lww-kv

+An intentionally pathological last-write-wins key-value store.
+Simulates n (default: 5) independent nodes, each of which responds to KV requests independently.
+Each write is assigned a roughly synchronized timestamp.
+Nodes periodically gossip their values and merge them together, preferring higher timestamps.
+The API is identical to `seq-kv` and `lin-kv`.

 ## lin-tso